Lüttmoorsiel-Nordstrandischmoor island railway

-The Lüttmoorsiel-Nordstrandischmoor island railway (Halligbahn Lüttmoorsiel–Nordstrandischmoor), also called the Loren Railway (Lorenbahn even though Lorenbahn is a general term for this type of railroad), is a German, narrow gauge island railway through the North Frisian Wadden Sea from Beltringharder Koog on the mainland to the Hallig of Nordstrandischmoor.
+The Lüttmoorsiel-Nordstrandischmoor island railway (Halligbahn Lüttmoorsiel–Nordstrandischmoor), also called the Loren Railway (Lorenbahn, a general term for this type of railroad in the Frisian Islands), is a German narrow gauge island railway through the North Frisian Wadden Sea from Beltringharder Koog on the mainland to the small undyked tidal island, or Hallig, of Nordstrandischmoor.

 Legal status

-The line is a piece of non-public railway infrastructure owned by the state of Schleswig-Holstein and operated by the State Department for Coastal Defence, National Parks and Marine Conservation (Landesbetrieb für Küstenschutz, Nationalpark und Meeresschutz) or LKN-SH – formerly the Office for Rural Regions (Amt für ländliche Räume).
+The line is a piece of non-public railway infrastructure owned by the state of Schleswig-Holstein and operated by the State Department for Coastal Protection, National Parks and Marine Conservation (Landesbetrieb für Küstenschutz, Nationalpark und Meeresschutz) or LKN-SH – formerly the Office for Rural Regions (Amt für ländliche Räume).